The Surfer Release Date, Storyline, and Everything You Need to Know

 The bulk of principal photography was filmed in Yallingup, Western Australia, with shooting concluding in December 2023.
 For the production team, that meant figuring out how to capture authentic surfing sequences safely.

 “We collaborated closely with local surf experts and water safety crews,” says cinematographer Radzek Ladczuk.
-“Some days, we’d wait for hours for the perfect wave, but those moments of patience paid dividends, resulting in visually stunning footage that services the story.
+“Some days, we’d wait for hours for the perfect wave, but those moments of patience paid dividends, resulting in visually stunning footage that serves the story.

 After bowing at Cannes in May 2024, the film rounded out its awards season run at the 54th International Film Festival in Rotterdam in February 2025, and critics in particular responded to its tense atmosphere and visual storytelling.